Our Top Picks

 Best for the Whole Family: Elmer’s Galaxy Slime Starter Kit

 Whether you’re 5, 15 or 45, slime is addictive!
 Though this gooey, stringy substance has been a staple in chemistry classes for decades, a quick search on Pinterest will show that it’s crazy-popular as an interactive craft.
 Slime can be tweaked to work for any season by adding beads, different colored glitter or other accessories.
 This glitter slime kit includes three shades of glitter glue, the most important ingredient in slime, with instructions to make it.
 Save this craft for a rainy afternoon — it’s just as fun to make as it is to play with afterwards, and if your kids are careful with their slime, it can last for weeks as a fun toy to manipulate, gross out siblings with and more.
-With more than 3,000 positive reviews on Amazon, this is a surefire hit as a gift or a surprise activity for the next time someone says “I’m bored!”Continue to 9 of 9 below.
+All in all, this is a surefire hit as a gift or a surprise activity for the next time someone says “I’m bored!”Continue to 9 of 9 below.

 09 of 09